 Ghent is obscure enough to enjoy a relaxed, relatively quiet atmosphere, but also entertaining enough (thanks largely to its university and thriving student scene) to keep any errant partiers from Amsterdam happy.

-The Route: Traveling via Thalys, a high-speed rail, will take only slightly over two hours, and costs about $40 each way.
-Intercity Brussels also run trains to Ghent at around $30 for a single ticket, but the journey will take three-and-a-half hours.
+The Route: Traveling via Thalys, a high-speed rail, will take only slightly over two hours, and costs about $60 each way.
+Intercity Brussels also run trains to Ghent at around $45 for a single ticket, the journey will take two-and-a-half hours.